LatAmStartups/LatAmStartups.github.io/_posts/2018-08-11-brazilian-edtech-startup-launches-in-toronto.md

 </p>

 <p>
 Brazilian Lucas Pinto is the founder of <a href="http://www.cerbo.me">Cerbo</a>.
-Or rather, one of the co-founders&mdash;the other three are from France, China, and the US.
+Or rather, one of the co-founders&mdash;the other three are from France (Alexandre Schmitz), China (Anthony Liu), and the US (Justin McOmie).
 </p>

 <p>